ybubnov/metalchat/documentation/guides/getting_started.rst

    python convert.py consolidated.00.pth

-Please, note the highlighted line that instructs that output weight should be copied.
+Please, note the highlighted line that instructs that output weight should be deleted.
 This tensor for performance reasons is a reference to the embedding tensor of the same model.
-Safetensors do not support references due to memory safety reasons, so in order to make this model work with `metalchat`, we need to create a materialized copy of that tensor.
+Safetensors do not support references due to memory safety concerns, so in order to make this model work with `metalchat`, we need to explicitly delete it from the output tensors (it's just a reference, original tensor shared between embedding layer and output layer remains untouched).

 Writing an Application
 ^^^^^^^^^^^^^^^^^^^^^^